Bune Information

 some of bunes sigilsSelf-Reflection:

 Before reaching out to Bune, it is important for practitioners to engage in deep self-reflection.
-Understanding one’s motives is essential — whether seeking guidance, assistance, or a general enhancement of one’s life.
+Understanding one’s own motives is essential — whether seeking guidance, assistance, or a general enhancement of one’s life.
 The call to Bune should ideally come from a place of need rather than want, a recognition of sufficiency over surplus.

 Preparation of Space and Mind: